 This option permits the chosen capability to delegate items to individual users.

 This setting enables the selected capability to view all tasks even if “Show Each User Only Their Assigned Tasks” is set to ‘Yes’.

 Delete To-Do Item Capability

 Here you can permit the selected capability to delete individual items.

 This option permits the selected capability to purge all the completed items.

 Add Categories Capability

 The ability to import and export to-do list data can be very useful.
-For example, you may want to transfer data from an existing to-do list to another website, or store your list data for backup or reporting purposes.
+For example, you may need to copy over data from one website to another, or store your list data for backup or reporting purposes.

-Here you can easily import or export your list and plugin settings …
+Here you can export or import your list data and plugin settings …

 Exporting To-Do List Data